sarthak-707/lllm_chatter/Readme.md

 2. Create a `.env` file in the project root with your Gemini API key.
 3. Use this format in .env:
     GEMINI_API_KEY=YourApiKey
+4. You can change the model which is being currently used and other parameters in configure file.

 ## Note
 Other features will be added slowly.